steveschnepp/blog.pwkf.org/_posts/2022-09-18-always-optimize-for-dummies.md

 **Code is usually optimized for readability**.

 Yet it always takes the seniors devs perspective.
-Syntaxic sugar is used & abused, since it does enable very terse code.
+Syntactic sugar is used & abused, since it does enable very terse code.
 Since less code is usually lauded for its lower bug ratio, it looks like a good idea.
-A percieved side-effect is that it will even educate juniors devs by emulation & example.
+A perceived side-effect is that it will even educate juniors devs by emulation & example.

 And, a very good idea it is. *At first*.